bbauska/W3Cx-3of5/README.md

 }
 ```

 And here is the addInputListener(inputField) function.
 It takes an input field as parameter and attaches an oninput listener to it, that will save the field's content each time a value is entered.
-The key will be the id of the input field (*line 3*):
+The key will be the id of the input field (<i>line 3<i>):
 ```
 function addInputListener(inputField) {
     inputField.addEventListener('input', function(event) {